 Combined we offer experience in legal, economic, analytical, research, public sector, IT, change management, community building, and knowledge management aspects of the digital disruption wave that is open data.
 Based in the Netherlands we work throughout Europe, on national as well as regional and local level.

 We have performed key studies and benchmarks on the economic and societal impact of open data, have helped plan and operate national open data portals, guided clients in opening data as part of normal operations, and have been actively building grass roots efforts as well as connecting stakeholders to create networks and ecosystems in which open innovation can take place.
 We very frequently give key note presentations and host workshops at conferences all over Europe, and sometimes beyond.

 FabLabs are workshops that put industrial machines into the hands of individuals.
 It is the digital revolution of production, and it does for production what social media does for sharing and publishing.
-Each FabLab (some 200 worldwide, 25 in the BeNeLux) has its own characteristics and they also form a network.
+Each FabLab (over 250 worldwide, 25 in the BeNeLux) has its own characteristics and they also form a network.
 Through the network designs are shared, which can be produced in the local context with materials at hand there.
-I was the chairman of the FabLab Foundation BeNeLux (Netherlands, Belgium, Luxembourg), and still work on network- and community-development, next to creating a FabLab at home.
+I was the chairman of the FabLab Foundation BeNeLux (Netherlands, Belgium, Luxembourg), and still work on network- and community-development in the maker scene, next to creating a FabLab at home.
+My interest is in how this new making increases the resilience of households in local communities by leveraging global networks: Maker Households